NINETEENTH-CENTURY GENDER STUDIES

 Nineteenth-Century Gender Studies publishes a diverse range of book reviews including short reviews of single works, multiple book reviews, short review essays (devoted to 2 or more recent books on a single topic), and full-length review essays (assessing recent developments in established or emerging areas of nineteenth-century studies).
 Scholars interested in reviewing recent publications should contact our Reviews Editor, Carolyn Oulton, at: firstname.lastname@example.org

 If you are interested in guest editing a special summer issue, please contact the editors.

-CFP: Age and Gender: Ageing in the Nineteenth Century
+"Women and Leisure in the Nineteenth Century"

 Current Call for Papers: Guest-Edited Summer Issues

 Past special issues have focused on "Gender in Victorian Popular Fiction, Art, and Culture," "Teaching Nineteenth-Century Literature and Gender in the Twenty-First-Century Classroom," and "Illustration and Gender: Drawing the Nineteenth Century."
 For full issues and additional examples, please see our website: http://www.ncgsjournal.com/backissues.htm

 Copyright for all material published in Nineteenth-Century Gender Studies resides with the journal.